Components

 Actions

-Actions are typically used in Modal Footer when the content of the modal is a linear experience, like a form, and the subsquent action depends on it's completion.
+Actions are typically used in Modal Footer when the content of the modal is a linear experience, like a form, and the subsequent action depends on its completion.

 Pro tip